parth-patil/parth-patil.github.io/_drafts/notes-on-composing-scala-futures-and-handling-errors.md

 tags: [scala, async, future]
 ---

-Note that this by no means an exhaustive list of ways in which Futures can be combined and how Error handling should be done when using Scala Futures.
-But I will cover some of the useful ones that I have encountered and use in my code.
+In this post I will discuss some of the useful Futures combinators and ways to handle errors when working with Futures.
+Note that whenever I use the word `wait` it does not mean `block`. block means blocking a thread and wait in the following discussion refers to waiting for an async computation to finish without blocking a thread.

 For this post I am going to use a small Ecommerce website example.
 Following is the API and the case classes for the domain objects.
 I am not going to discuss any concrete implementation of the following API, we only need to be concerned about using this API and play with Future transformation and composition.